How to use Zepbound 101

 Managing possible side effects

-The most common side effects reported by people taking Zepbound were:
+Everyone can have a different experience, but the most common side effects reported by people taking Zepbound were:

 - Nausea